 The orbit of it is also the closest to Earth’s than any other planet.

-In fact there is a very strange incident in which Venus ( that appear so bright) was mistaken by a pilot aboard an Air Canada flight in January 2011 to be an oncoming aircraft.
+There is a very strange incident in which Venus ( that appear so bright) was mistaken by a pilot aboard an Air Canada flight in January 2011 to be an oncoming aircraft.

 7. It orbits the Sun within Earth’s orbit, that’s why the planet appears to have phases like the moon.

-When it is on the opposite side of the Sun, then it’s phase will be full and it appears in a new phase when it is between the Earth and the Sun.
+When it is on the opposite side of the Sun, then its phase will be full and it appears in a new phase when it is between the Earth and the Sun.